Higher-form and (non-)St\"uckelberg symmetries in non-equilibrium systems: Higher-form (non)-Stückelberg symmetries and SSB

 \subsubsection{Gapped diffusion}

 We now consider the situation in which both $\bQ_\text{el}$ and $\bQ_{mag}$ are not conserved.
-Working in the $\varphi$-picture, we take $\bQ_\text{mag}$ to be both unbroken and possess a non-equilibrium 't Hooft anomaly.
+Working in the $\varphi$-picture, we take $\bQ_\text{mag}$ to be an unbroken charge associated with a NSS.
 Therefore we must impose synchronous gauge ($\varphi_{s0}=0$) and endow $\varphi_s$ with the time-independent gauge symmetries

 for arbitrary $\kappa_i(\vec x)$.
 Notice that $\varphi_{ai}$ is an allowed building-block.
 The action consisting of relevant and marginal terms is then

 The equations of motion are therefore

 which is a gapped diffusion equation.
 Thus, there are no gapless excitations.